jjgp/histopathologic-cancer-detection/README.md

 ```

 The project does have a [`.devcontainer`](https://code.visualstudio.com/docs/remote/containers)
-setup they may be used to run in a dockerized environment or on [GitHub Codespaces](https://github.com/features/codespaces).
+setup they may be used to run the project in a dockerized environment or on [GitHub Codespaces](https://github.com/features/codespaces).

-### Downloading dataset
+### Downloading the dataset

 The `kaggle` CLI is installed with the `conda` environment.
 To download the dataset,
-make sure to first obtain the [API credentials](https://github.com/Kaggle/kaggle-api#api-credentials).
+make sure to first obtain [API credentials](https://github.com/Kaggle/kaggle-api#api-credentials).
 A VS Code task is available to download the dataset.

 ### Using `pre-commit`